alexowen130/codeTest/README.md

 The Controller contains only the business Logic of the application checking if the request has been passed in the right format and the logic around setting up the pages requested.

 As the App is a basic CRUD (Create, Read, Update, Delete) app I have used a service class into handle the insert of the data and Factory classes to get the Data Out.

 I could have saved the data as JSON in the DB, which would of made upload quicker, but this could lead to longer load times when getting reports out of the app as the DB increases in size and all records would have to be passed to get the full data.

 THe DB has been normalised to prevent repeated data from appearing in the DB where it is likely to reoccur such as child ID, teacher Id, provider ID, Status and Webhook.
 When inserting via a stored procedure, I check each item to see if it already exists in the DB and then assign the ID of the table if it does to the main table.
 If it doesn't it would add a new one eg.teacher Id

+### Missing Code ###

+Given more time I would expand the code to use a Factory pattern to get the data out into Objects/Groups of Objects and use this to display to the screen